 This device can be used as a protocol converter, to connect sensors and machines, and as a means of transmitting information from a variety of sources to a central location.

-Both of these devices will be offered at price points unheard of for industrial IoT hardware.
+Tulip edge devices will be offered at price points unheard of for industrial IoT hardware.
 But we can do it, so we are.

 We’re realizing the vision we outlined five years ago.
-Now, low-cost, shop floor ready hardware is available to all manufacturers.
+Now, low-cost, shop floor-ready hardware is available to all manufacturers.

 No more future tense.